-- 1/4 cup chopped sun dried tomatoes (oil packed)
+- 1/4 cup sun dried tomatoes (oil packed or rehydrated)

 - 1 Tbsp chopped fresh herbs (basil, oregano, dill, whatever you like or mix your favourite herbs)

 Note: You can use practically any canned beans you like in this recipe as long as they are plain and unseasoned.
 You could also slow simmer dried beans in lightly salted water and use an equal amount, about 2 1/2 cups cooked beans.
 White Kidney Beans or Cannellini beans are good choices.